nspsck/STM32F411CEU6_BlackPill_Micropython/README.md

 ## Lfs2 Support

-`Lfs2` is a little fail-safe filesystem designed for microcontrollers that supports dynamic wear leveling, which is quiet useful when you are using the internal flash to log datas, since `FAT` does not have a wear leveling implementation and you will be wearing off your 10K cycles quiet fast.
+`Lfs2` is a little fail-safe filesystem designed for microcontrollers to support dynamic wear leveling, which is quiet useful when you are using the internal flash to log data.
+Since `FAT` does not have a wear leveling implementation, you will be wearing off your 10K cycles of the leading sectors quiet fast.

-To format the filesystem to `Lfs2` you can simply excute the following code:
+To format the filesystem to `Lfs2`, you can simply excute the following code:

 ```python
 import os, pyb